 Steinhardt Museum: Sharing Nature’s Treasures

-The Steinhardt Museum of Natural History, Israel National Center for Biodiversity Studies, will open on the TAU campus in 2018.
-The Museum will be a priceless national treasure with 5 million animal and plant specimens that tell the Middle East region’s story from prehistory until today.
-It will communicate the beauty, complexity and importance of nature to the public, while advancing critical zoological, anthropological, agricultural, ecological and conservational research.
+The Steinhardt Museum of Natural History, Israel National Center for Biodiversity Studies, opened on the TAU campus in the summer of 2018.
+Since then, more than 115,000 visitors have already enjoyed the Museum.
+The number of yearly visitors is projected at more than 300,000, both from Israel and abroad.
+A priceless national treasure, the Museum holds 5 million animal and plant specimens that tell the Middle East region's story from prehistory until today.
+In doing so, it communicates the beauty, complexity and importance of nature to the public, while advancing critical zoological, anthropological, agricultural, ecological and conservational research.

-Anticipated to serve 200,000 visitors every year from Israel and abroad, the Museum will contain cutting-edge research labs as well as compelling educational exhibits.
-Among the many facilities available for naming at the Museum is the Ark, a suspended wooden structure spanning over 2/3 of the Museum, which will house research facilities that are partially accessible to the public.
+Now fully operational, the Museum contains cutting-edge research labs as well as compelling educational exhibits.
+Among the many facilities available for naming is the Ark, a suspended wooden structure spanning over 2/3 of the Museum, which houses research facilities that are partially accessible to the public via special viewing windows.

-Champions of the environment are fitting partners for this monumental national venture that will promote the management and conservation of ecosystems in Israel and the world.
+Champions of the environment are fitting partners for this monumental national venture that promotes the management and conservation of ecosystems in Israel and the world.

 - The Ark

 - Exhibition Galleries

 To support or receive more information about one of these projects, please contact your local TAU Friends Association or TAU’s Development and Public Affairs Division at +972-3-640-8249 or firstname.lastname@example.org.